-Technical tours will be arranged on Friday September 9th as outlined below.
+Technical tours are planned to be arranged on Friday September 9th as outlined below.

 Saab in Linköping including a visit to the Air Force Museum